 - This event has passed.

-A talk by Peter Barratt for Leicester U3A
+A talk about Victorian Leicester’s Justice System by Caroline Roberts for Leicester U3A

 Christchurch Clarendon Park, 105a Clarendon Park Road, Leicester LE2 3AH